 Today is the 74th Anniversary of D-Day.
 Between 4,000 and 5,000 Allied soldiers died that day in June 1944, no one is really sure.
-We know that many of them did not even make it onto dry land, and thousands more would die in the days immediately following.
-Take a minute to remember who answered the call and did their duty in the face of horrific violence.
-Their bravery and sacrifice should never be forgotten.
+We know that many of them did not even make it onto dry land, and thousands more would be killed in the days immediately following.

 When I was younger, Memorial Day was just another holiday, another day off from school or from work.
 It was the Indy 500 and barbeques.
-It's not that I wasn't patriotic, I was, but even though I knew that people had died for my country, the idea of a fallen hero was still an abstract.
-All of my uncles who served in WWII had come back, and other than them I knew very few people personally who served in any shooting war.
-Even in the Army I met very few combat vets, the few I did were almost all in Vietnam.
-Almost no one from my generation had ever been killed in combat.
-Then September 11th happened.
-Shortly after, we were at war again and shortly after that, persons from my generation and younger were making the ultimate sacrifice.
-I guess at that point I began to understand the true meaning of Memorial Day.
+It's not that I wasn't patriotic-- I was, but even though I knew that people had died for my country the idea of a fallen hero was still an abstract.